Stop Swaddling Your Baby? Answering the Controversial Question

 Does a Swaddle Make a Happy Baby?

-Now, before you jump to conclusions and throw your swaddle blankets out with the trash, consider that it has been shown that swaddling is very helpful to some parents in soothing their fussy baby.
+Now, don’t jump to conclusions and throw your swaddle blankets out with the trash.
+Consider that it has been shown that swaddling is very helpful to some parents in soothing their fussy baby.

 In an article for Parents magazine, Karp stated, “In 2011, the group decided swaddling (even in gossamer thin blankets) was unnecessary and risky and should not be used after a couple of weeks or months.
 They said swaddling might hurt a baby’s hips—but while there has been a connection between improper swaddling and hip dysplasia (with legs wrapped tightly while straight), it’s safe when swaddling allows legs to bend up and out at the hips.
 The group also said that swaddling might overheat a baby (no study shows overheating from swaddling, unless the head is covered or the room is hot), or might cause SIDS if loose blankets wrap around the baby’s face (studies show that only loose bulky bedding—like comforters—are a SIDS risk, not light muslin ones).”